Myakka River State Park

 Welcome to Myakka River State Park

-The majestic Myakka River flows though 58 square miles of one of Florida’s oldest and largest parks.
+The majestic Myakka River flows through 58 square miles of one of Florida’s oldest and largest parks.

-In a scene reminiscent of what early Native Americans and Spanish explorers witnessed, arching palm trees and live oaks reflect on a winding tea-colored stream.
+In a scene reminiscent of what early Native Americans and Spanish explorers witnessed, arching palm trees and live oaks are reflected on a winding tea-colored stream.
 The cries of limpkins and osprey pierce the air while alligators and turtles sun lazily on logs and riverbanks.

 This is the Myakka River, Florida’s first state-designated wild and scenic river, and it flows through a vast expanse of unspoiled wetlands, prairies, hammocks, and pinelands that make up Myakka River State Park.
 Boating, fishing, canoeing and kayaking are popular activities on the water while hikers and bicyclists explore miles of trails and backroads.